TylerLeonhardt/daily-javascript-alexa-skill/README.md

 If you configured your Alexa Skill correctly, you should be able to ask your Echo:

->You: Alexa, ask [your skill name] if the mountain is out.
+>You: Alexa, ask [your skill name] what's the latest news.

->Alexa: Yes!
+>Alexa: I hear React is good.

+Check the card in your Alexa app for the link to the article.

+NOTE: The Alexa app doesn't support opening links in cards...
+Tweet at them asking for it!
+We need this feature!

 Open an issue if you have problems and I'll help :)